Technoference: A Closer Look

 When technology interferes, it’s not the screen itself that causes damage—it’s the way it communicates disconnection.
 Your partner might say, “I’m just checking something quick,” but what you hear is: “What’s on my phone is more important than you right now.”

-For couples in neighborhoods like Lakeview or Andersonville, where life already feels fast-paced, these small daily disconnections can add up to loneliness in the relationship.
-Over time, that loneliness erodes trust, affection, and even desire.
+When life already feels fast-paced, these small daily disconnections can add up to a quiet loneliness inside the relationship—and that loneliness slowly erodes trust, affection, and even desire.
+Left unaddressed, technoference can contribute to roommate syndrome in relationships, where partners function well together but feel emotionally distant.

 Root Causes of Technoference

-Why is technoference such a growing problem for couples in Chicago and beyond?
+Why is technoference such a growing problem for couples?
 A few common causes include:

 - Smartphones and apps are designed to be addictive, rewarding our brains with dopamine “hits.”

-- Work culture in the city often glorifies being “always available,” blurring boundaries between personal and professional life.
+- Work culture often glorifies being “always available,” blurring the boundaries between personal and professional life.

 - Couples may be using screens to avoid tough conversations or emotional intimacy.